ibm-cloud-docs/CDN/how-to-https.md

 1. After you've completed one of the validation steps from the section on how to address a Domain Validation Challenge, your CDN moves into **Deploying certificate** status.
 During this time, Akamai distributes your validated certificate to their edge servers.
 Deploying a certificate can take 2 - 4 hours.

-  * When this process is complete, all domains, regardless of the validation method used, move into a **CNAME Configuration** state.
+   When this process is complete, all domains, regardless of the validation method used, move into a **CNAME Configuration** state.

-Additional information regarding completing your CNAME Configuration and overseeing your CDN can be found on the [Getting to Running](/docs/CDN?topic=CDN-getting-your-cdn-to-running-status#get-to-running) page.

 ## Domain Control Validation
 {: #domain-control-validation}